dejoy-io/mini-apps-docs/development/debugging.md

 Next steps:

 - Connect iOS device to Mac via cable.
-- Open Mini App inside iOS Dejoy client.
+- Open Mini App inside iOS DeJoy client.
 - Open Develop tab in the menu bar in Safari on macOS.
 - Select connected iPhone.
 - Optional: select Connect via network and disconnect the cable.
-- Select opened webview URL under Dejoy block.
+- Select opened webview URL under DeJoy block.

 ## Eruda
 Eruda is a technology that provides a lightweight console in the web.
 We typically use such packages in environments that don't offer their own consoles.